Priyanshi652/system-log-analyzer/README.md

 5. 📦 Use Case Scenarios
 6. 🧠 How It Works
 7. 🏃‍♂️ Usage Guide
-8. 🔄 Extending the Tool
-9. 📷 Sample Output
+8. 📷 Sample Output
-10. ❓ FAQ
+9. ❓ FAQ
-11. 🧪 Basic Test Cases
+10. 🧪 Basic Test Cases
-12. 🤝 Contributing
-13. 🙏 Acknowledgments
+11. 🙏 Acknowledgments

 ---